Chapter 1 : Art School

 After a galleon was spent on a sketchbook and a pack of pencils (just in case, and to make me feel like an actual art student and not an impostor) I wandered back into Diagon Alley.
 I was almost at the Leaky Cauldron when I caught sight of myself in a shop window.
 Even in dusty glass, the dull-blonde hair I'd inherited from my mum was the first thing I saw.
 Not for the first time, I wished I'd got the Weasley red hair.
 Being a Hufflepuff and also a bit dense, you can imagine that having blonde hair did me a lot of favours.
 Not.

-I didn’t look anything like an art student.
-I actually looked quite conservative, and my jeans, fresh from my Mum's washing skills, still bore some of their crisp neatness from the iron.
+I didn't look anything like an art student.
+I actually looked quite conservative, and my jeans, fresh from the wardrobe, still bore some of their crisp neatness from Dad's ironing.
 My shirt even had pinstripes.
 There was nothing exciting about a side-ish parting of the hair and a fringe I'd spent the better part of five years growing out.
 Students, according to popular belief, were not neat.
 Students did not wear pinstripes and have boring hair.
 And art students - well, they were a species of their own.
 I was still firmly on the 'Rose' end of the spectrum in terms of appearance and cleanliness.

 I wasn't an art student at all.
-I felt like a complete impostor.
+I'd been talented, all my life, at making things up, but this was the first time I'd felt bad about being an impostor.
 As I walked out of the Leaky Cauldron and into the muggle road beyond, the paper-bagged sketchbook bumped against my legs, the pencils rattling in their tin, as if they were screaming out about me blagging my way onto an art course.
-I was an impostor, to be fair, but I didn’t even look the part; my mind went back to Gwendolyn/Raven with her scary eyeliner, the way her and that Tarquin boy seemed to stare in unison, as if synchronised staring was a national past time and they were the champions.
+I was an impostor, to be fair, but I didn't even look the part.
+I was barely trying. my mind went back to Gwendolyn/Raven with her scary eyeliner, the way her and that Tarquin boy seemed to stare in unison, as if synchronised staring was a national past time and they were the champions.
 That Gwendolyn/Raven girl had a much more exciting hairstyle than mine.
 She was a true art student.

 I turned back to Diagon Alley, deciding to work from the top down.
 And, in the end, I spent seven sickles on hair dye.